siddhesh1996/playinfo/README.md

 Steps

-1) Inster name into input box of the player you want to know about
+1) Insert name into input box of the player you want to know about
 2) It provides you information about
     i)  name
     ii) Role playing